JuicyApples/comp0034_week2/activities/js_intro.md

 animated 2D/3D graphics, scrolling video jukeboxes, etc. — you can bet that JavaScript is probably involved.
 It is the third layer of the layer cake of standard web technologies, along with HTML and CSS."

-Unlike Python, which requires a Python environment to run and in our apps we will run on the serv; JavaScripts runs in the browser of the device that is being used to access the web page (unless the person has purposely disabled JavaScript).
+Unlike Python, which requires a Python environment to run and in our apps we will run on the server; JavaScripts runs in the browser of the device that is being used to access the web page (unless the person has purposely disabled JavaScript).
 This execution of code on the device is referred to as 'client-side'.